raspberrypilearning/see-like-a-bat/worksheet.md

 	The motor should start vibrating, at which point you can disconnect it from your Raspberry Pi.

-## How an Ultrasonic distance sensor works
+## How an ultrasonic distance sensor works

-An Ultrasonic distance sensor works using ultrasound.
-This is sound with a frequency so high, that humans are unable to hear it.
-Bats and Dolphins would have no problems though, as they have evolved to be able to use sounds of this frequency.
+An ultrasonic distance sensor works using ultrasound.
+This is sound with a frequency so high that humans are unable to hear it.
+Bats and dolphins would have no problems though, as they have evolved to be able to use sounds of this frequency.

-The Ultrasonic distance sensor works by sending out a burst of ultrasound.
+The ultrasonic distance sensor works by sending out a burst of ultrasound.
 This sound will travel through air, but reflect back (echo) off hard surfaces.
 The sensor can detect the echo, when it returns.

 	![uds](images/uds.png)

-By knowing the time between burst and echo, and the speed of sound, you can calculate the distance an object is away from the sensor.
+By knowing the time between outgoing burst and returning echo, and the speed of sound, you can calculate the distance an object is away from the sensor.

-An Ultrasonic distance sensor has 4 pins.
+An ultrasonic distance sensor has 4 pins.

 ```
 1. Vcc is the pin that powers the device.
 It needs 5V to work.